Chandraratne Manawasinghe: Career

 During his second time as a Buddhist monk at the age of 22, he started writing letters to 'Lakmini Pahana' in which the chief editor was Kumaratunga Munidasa.
 Meanwhile, he was remanded in custody for allegedly abusing the imperialists at a meeting.
 He later went to India to study Vanga (Bengali) and Hindi and Bharata culture.
 When he came to Sri Lanka he joined the editorial board of the then 'Heladiva' newspaper.
 After being released from clergy, he composed the play Dugi Hanga in 1947.
 He also wrote articles for the 'Heladiva' newspaper.
 Then he wrote a column called 'Charumanda' in "Hela Diva".
-On October 27, 1947, Lankadeepa newspaper was started for an auspicious time made by Manawasinghe.
+On 27 October 1947, Lankadeepa newspaper was started for an auspicious time made by Manawasinghe.
 Then he was entrusted with the task of writing information on the astrology of Lankadeepa.
 In 1955, he started the column 'Waga Thuga' where he continued to work in Lankadeepa from 1947 to 1964.

 He was also a prolific poet who used the words that are not commonly used by poets to express their ideas.
-Some of his popular songs and poems include: "Kusum Pipi Athu Pathare", "Valithara Athare Hemihita Basina", "Monawada Amme Akuru Jathiyak", "Somnasa Ho Santhapaya Hamuwe" and "Jagan Mohini Madhura Bhashini".
+Some of his popular songs and poems include: "Kusum Pipi Athu Pathare", "Valithara Athare Hemihita Basina", "Monawada Amme Akuru Jathiyak", "Somnasa Ho Santhapaya Hamuwe", "Guru gedarata yana athara maga" and "Jagan Mohini Madhura Bhashini".